ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 		}
 	}

-## <a name="DeleteDataCenter"></a>How to: Delete a Datacenter
+## <a name="DeleteDataCenter"></a>How to: Delete a Data Center

 You will want to exercise a bit of caution here.
-Removing a datacenter will **destroy** all objects contained within that datacenter -- servers, volumes, snapshots, and so on.
+Removing a data center will **destroy** all objects contained within that data center -- servers, volumes, snapshots, and so on.
 The objects -- once removed -- will be unrecoverable.

-The code to remove a datacenter is as follows.
-This example assumes you want to remove a datacenter with the ID '7a857cab-ec08-445b-9b3a-52d0357326db':
+The following is an example on how to remove the data center created above:

     ProfitBricksSoapClient.Instance.DataCenters.Delete(dcCreateResponse.Id);

 ## <a name="CreateServer"></a>How to: Create a Server

 The following example illustrates how you would create a server and assign it an OS, cores, and memory.
-We urge you to check the [documentation](https://devops.profitbricks.com/api/) to see the complete list attributes available.
+We urge you to check the [documentation](https://devops.profitbricks.com/api/soap/) to see the complete list attributes available.

 	var serverCreateRequest = new CreateServerRequest
 	{